Burning bush: Biblical narrative

-According to the narrative Yahweh instructs Moses to confront the Egyptians and Israelites and briefs the prophet on what is to take place.
+According to the narrative, Yahweh instructs Moses to confront the Egyptians and Israelites and briefs the prophet on what is to take place.
 Yahweh then performs various demonstrative miracles in order to bolster Moses's credibility.
-Among other things, his staff was transmuted into a snake, Moses's hand was temporarily made leprous, and water was transmuted into blood.
-In the text, Yahweh instructs Moses to take a staff in his hands, in order to perform miracles with it, as if it is a staff given to him, rather than his own; some textual scholars propose that this latter instruction is the Elohist's version of the more detailed earlier description, where Moses uses his own staff, which they attribute to the Yahwist.
+Among other things, his staff was transmuted into a snake, Moses's hand was temporarily afflicted with "snowy tzaraath", and water was transmuted into blood.
+In the text, Yahweh instructs Moses to take a staff in his hands to perform miracles with it, as if it is a staff given to him rather than his own; some textual scholars propose that this latter instruction is the Elohist's version of the more detailed earlier description, where Moses uses his staff, which they attribute to the Yahwist.

-Despite the signs, Moses is described as being very reluctant to take on the role, arguing that he lacked eloquence, and that someone else should be sent instead; in the text, Yahweh reacts by angrily rebuking Moses for presuming to lecture the one who made the mouth on who was qualified to speak and not to speak.
-Yet Yahweh concedes and allows Aaron to be sent to assist Moses, since Aaron is eloquent and was already on his way to meet Moses.
-This is the first time in the Torah that Aaron is mentioned, and here he is described as being Moses's mouthpiece.
+Despite the signs, Moses is described as being very reluctant to take on the role, arguing that he lacked eloquence and that someone else should be sent instead; in the text, Yahweh reacts by angrily rebuking Moses for presuming to lecture the one who made the mouth on who was qualified to speak and not to speak.
+Yet Yahweh concedes and allows Aaron to be sent to assist Moses since Aaron is eloquent and already on his way to meet Moses.
+This is the first time in the Torah that Aaron is mentioned and he is described as being Moses's mouthpiece.

 Alternative theories

 Alexander and Zhenia Fleisher relate the biblical story of the burning bush to the plant Dictamnus.
 They write:

-They conclude, however, that Dictamnus spp. are not found in the Sinai peninsula, adding: "It is, therefore, highly improbable that any Dictamnus spp. was a true 'Burning Bush', despite such an attractive rational foundation."
+They conclude, however, that Dictamnus spp. are not found in the Sinai Peninsula, adding: "It is, therefore, highly improbable that any Dictamnus spp. was a true 'Burning Bush', despite such an attractive rational foundation."

 Colin Humphreys replies that "the book of Exodus suggests a long-lasting fire that Moses went to investigate, not a fire that flares up and then rapidly goes out."

 Another theory is that it is sunlight on Har Karkom reflected in a surprising way to appear like fire.